4C 10.45: Description

 4C 10.45 has been categorized as a blazar, being variable on the electromagnetic spectrum.
-It has shown extreme gamma-ray activity on 29 October, 2024 and on 27 May 2025, with daily average fluxes of 0.9 ± 0.2 x 10^{-6} photons cm^{-2} s^{-1} and 1.0 ± 0.2 x 10^{-6} photons cm^{-2} s^{-1} respectively.
+It has shown extreme gamma-ray activity on 29 October 2024 and on 27 May 2025, with daily average fluxes of 0.9 ± 0.2 × 10^{−6} photons cm^{−2} s^{−1} and 1.0 ± 0.2 × 10^{−6} photons cm^{−2} s^{−1} respectively.
 It was also shown to be a bright optical state indicating an active state.
-EGERT (Energetic Gamma Ray Experiment Telescope) observations have showed the source having a gamma-ray spectrum of 1.64 ± 0.24 x 10^{-9}.
+EGERT (Energetic Gamma Ray Experiment Telescope) observations have showed the source having a gamma-ray spectrum of 1.64 ± 0.24 × 10^{−9}.

 The source of 4C 10.45 is compact, being made of a radio core that is 0.5 milliarcseconds in size, with evidence of radio emission extending towards northwest direction.
 The total peak flux density of the core and extended components at six centimeters are estimated to be 1.5 and 1.6.

 Observations with Very Long Baseline Interferometry (VLBI) also showed the source has a presence of a jet made out of various components.
 This jet also displays a sharp bend by one milliarcsecond from the core region between the position angles of -80° and -40°.
 A weak knot feature is seen at the position of the jet bend.
 The jet angle along the line of sight is estimated to be 1.8° with an apparent opening angle of 8.8°.
 VLBI observations found four of the components in the jet are moving in superluminal motions while the other component is stationary.
 The velocities of the four moving components are estimated to be 3.4 ± 1.7, 2.4 ± 1.1, 8.0 ± 5.9 and 6.1 ± 6.0 hours per second while the stationary component barely moves at 0.0 ± 0.9 hours per second.

 The optical spectrum of the quasar shows two emission lines classified as being broad.
 When studied, it has lines of mainly C III and ionized magnesium (Mg II).
 It is also found the quasar shows a narrow-line type and is surrounded by foreground galaxies.